 Oak is a beautiful, versatile and symbolic material.
 Oak framed buildings feel somehow alive with atmosphere and warmth – they can be rich, rustic and charming; or light, innovative and spacious when combined with modern materials and architectural ideas.

-Oak is one of the most durable and naturally defensive materials you will find.
-Essentially it is maintenance-free.
-There are treatments such as Sikkens or wax oils you can use to maintain the original colour.
+Oak is one of the most durable materials you will find, with built in natural defences against pests.
+Essentially, it is maintenance-free, if you are happy for oak to change colour to silver over time, when exposed to sun and rain.
+There are treatments such as Sikkens or wax oils you can use to help maintain the original colour for longer.
 It is, however a labour of love and requires ongoing commitment and regular maintenance.
 We recommend following manufacturers' instructions for each type of product.
-If you allow the oak to go silver naturally, then it is maintenance free.
+Internally, natural oak will age very gracefully, gaining that lovely honey hue we all know and love.

 We use green oak for most framing applications.
-It is recently fresh from the tree.
-Often up to a year old depending on the season, as it is preferable to fell oak at certain times of the year.
+It is recently felled and sawn, often up to a year old depending on the season, as it is preferable to fell oak at certain times of the year.
 Green oak has a high moisture content and it is normal and expected that the oak will shrink and move in the first few years of its life, and natural splits known as shakes will form over time.
 See Green Oak in Eco-building for more information.

-We use air dried oak in various applications like external cladding or glazing capping.
+We use air dried oak in various applications like external cladding or capping for our encapsulated glazing system.
 Air dried oak is ideal for use in situations where the wood needs to be seasoned in order to fit its environment.
 Air dried oak is left in naturally ventilated drying sheds for long periods of time to allow the moisture content to reduce down to a stable level.
 This process is usually only used for plank shaped sections of oak as it takes many years for thicker pieces to dry.
-Some less scrupulous players in the market pass off thicker pieces of oak for air dried after only a few months of drying, but this should not be trusted.
-We usually work to a rule of 1 year per inch thickness plus a year to dry down to a stable 20% moisture content.
+The rule of thumb for air dried oak is 1 year per inch of thickness drying time, plus a year to dry down to a stable 20% moisture content.

-We only use kiln dried oak in our more precise joinery products such as specialist beam casings or oak beam covers.
-As green oak dries out over a number of years in a natural environment cracks and splits can sometimes occur in the surface.
-This is fine for an oak frame building however movement like this is not preferable in joinery products which require high levels of precision.
-The use of a kiln speeds up the drying period in a controlled environment, which is useful for products like beam casings as it prevents natural warping or splitting which would pull the tightly crafted joints apart.
+Kiln dried oak is mostly in used precise joinery products such as specialist beam covers, doors, windows etc. As green oak dries out over a number of years in a natural environment cracks and splits can sometimes occur on the surface.
+This is fine for an oak frame building, however, movement like this is not acceptable in joinery products, which require high levels of precision.
+The use of a kiln speeds up the drying period in a controlled environment.
 The production of kiln dried oak is of course more energy and time intensive and therefore it increases the end cost of the product.